averkij/lingtrain-docs/docs/uploading.en.md

 ## Preparing your texts {#preparation}

-Before uploading, prepare your text files:
+Before uploading, prepare your document files:

-1. **Use plain text format** (`.txt`).
-The system processes raw text, not PDF, DOCX, or other rich formats.
+1. Use **plain text** (`.txt`) or **FictionBook 2** (`.fb2`).
+PDF, DOCX, EPUB, and HTML are not accepted directly.
-2. **Remove extraneous content** — page numbers, footnotes, edition-specific notes, table of contents, translator's prefaces (unless you want them aligned).
+2. For TXT, remove extraneous content such as page numbers, footnotes, edition-specific notes, and unwanted prefaces.
-3. **Keep paragraphs separated by blank lines**.
+3. For TXT, keep paragraphs separated by blank lines.
 The splitter uses paragraph breaks to improve sentence detection.
-4. **Add markup tags** (see below) for titles, author names, headings, and other metadata.
+4. For TXT, add markup tags (see below) for titles, author names, headings, and other metadata.
+FB2 structure is marked automatically.

 ## Selecting languages {#languages}